Early Years Foundation Stage (EYFS)

 • There is an emphasis on improving children’s language and vocabulary through increasing opportunities for conversations, reading of a wide range of books and holding discussions around activities in other areas of learning.

-• Literacy and numeracy skills focused on in the EYFS have been adapted to better match up with the national curriculum that starts in year 1.
+• Literacy and numeracy skills focused on in the EYFS have been adapted to better match up with the National Curriculum which starts in year 1.

 • There is no longer an exceeding judgement at the end of reception.
 Children will instead be challenged to have a greater depth and understanding of ideas.